piddlingtuna/COMP2511_21T2/week03/README.md

 1. What is the difference between unit and integration testing?

+Unit testing is used to make sure a small piece of code works in isolation

+integration testing tests to make sure different pieces of codes work together

 2. What does test-driven development look like in Java?

+// What class/objection declarations - define the API

+// Tests first - black box tests

+// Implementation second

 3. Inside the `src/unsw` folder is `archaic_fs` and `test` that mocks a very simple file system and tests it respectively, you can see 3 already written in there.

     - This simulates a 'linux' like Inode system (arguably pretty badly but we'll extend on it next week to be better).
 You don't have to understand how it works under the hood, since it mocks the typical linux commands.
     - Commands available;
         - `cd(path)`
-            - Throws NoSuchFileExpception is a part of the path can't be found
+            - Throws NoSuchFileException is a part of the path can't be found
         - `mkdir(path, createParentDirectories, ignoreIfExists)`
             - Throws FileNotFoundException if a part of the path can't be found and createParentDirectories is false
             - Throws FileAlreadyExistsException if the folder already exists and ignoreIfExists is false